wp-plugins/social-media-widget/readme.txt

 	* FriendFeed
 	* Orkut
 	* LinkedIn
+	* Flickr
 	* YouTube
+	* Skype
 	* Digg
 	* Reddit
+	* Delicious
+	* StumbleUpon
 	* Buzz
+	* Vimeo
+	* Blogger
+	* Wordpress
+	* Yelp
+	* Last.fm
+	* FourSquare
+	* Meetup
 	* RSS
-	* E-mail Subscription Info Page (or mailto: address)

-* Ability to select from 3 different sizes of icons:
+	* E-mail (mailto: or a link to mailing list service)

+* Select from the following icon sizes:
 	* 16x16
 	* 32x32
 	* 64x64

-* Ability to select from 4 different icon packages:
+* Select from 4 icon packages:
-	* Web 2.0 (Default) - Icons from various artists at: http://www.iconspedia.com/
+	* Web 2.0 (Default) - Icons from <a href="http://www.iconspedia.com/">various artists</a>
-	* Sketch - Handycons by Janko At Warp Speed at: http://www.jankoatwarpspeed.com/post/2008/10/20/handycons-a-free-hand-drawn-social-media-icon-set.aspx
+	* Sketch - <a href="http://www.jankoatwarpspeed.com/post/2008/10/20/handycons-a-free-hand-drawn-social-media-icon-set.aspx">Handycons</a> by Janko At Warp Speed
-	* Heart - Heart v2 by The Design Superhero at: http://thedesignsuperhero.com/2009/03/heart-v2-free-social-iconset-in-heart-shape/
+	* Heart - <a href="http://thedesignsuperhero.com/2009/03/heart-v2-free-social-iconset-in-heart-shape/">Heart v2</a> by The Design Superhero
-	* Cutout - Icontexto Inside Icons at: http://www.iconspedia.com/pack/icontexto-inside-2222/
+	* Cutout - <a href="http://www.iconspedia.com/pack/icontexto-inside-2222/">Icontexto Inside Icons</a>
+	* Note that some of the icons in the packs were created and added for this widget by myself.
+Not all of the requested social media sites were included so I attempted to create icons that mimicked the original artist icons.
+These are unattributed to myself.
+I keep attribution to the original artists since it is there design I modified.
+	* All icons in this pack are licensed under the Creative Commons license (which is why I'm allowed, by law, to use them).
+Note that some of these are non-commercial only.
+Please go to the sites linked above to get full information on their allowed uses.

+* Choose from multiple animations including:
-* Ability to choose starting icon opacity from 50% opacity to 100% opacity
+	* Fade In (you can choose the starting opacity too!)
-	note: on hover, icons are 100% opaque.
-Does not work in Internet Explorer due to bad transparent .png support.
-IE6+ made the buttons look terrible in most cases (black border around the icons) - removed alpha filter to fix this.
+	* Scale (zoom in)
+	* Bounce
+	* Combo (All three)
+	* Note: Because these are all CSS3 style animations, IE6-7 aren't supported at all, although IE8 will support Scale.
+In IE6-8, icons will not be animated and use 100% opacity.

-* Ability to choose whether or not to use the rel="nofollow" tag in your links.
+* Choose whether or not to use the rel="nofollow" tag in your links.
 (Recommended see http://en.wikipedia.org/wiki/Nofollow)

+* Choose whether or not to open links in a new tab (or browser window).

 If you like this plugin, please rate it and click "Works" for your Wordpress version!

+Please donate if you like this plugin.

 == Installation ==

 Follow the steps below to install the plugin.

-1. Upload the social-widget directory to the /wp-content/plugins/ directory
+1. Upload the social-media-widget folder and all contents to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Appearance/Widgets and activate the widget to customize
+3. Go to Appearance->Widgets and activate the widget (Social Widget), set options and click save

+Follow the steps below to upgrade.

+1. Disable the plugin
+2. Overwrite all files in the social-media-widget folder within the /wp-content/plugins directory
+3. Enable the plugin
+4. Go to Appearance->Widgets and activate the widget (Social Widget), set options and click save

 == Screenshots ==
-1. Shows all of the 32px icon packs
+1. Web 2.0 icon pack
-2. Shows all of the 64px icon packs
+2. Cutout icon pack
-3. Shows all of the 16px icon packs
+3. Heart icon pack
+4. Sketch icon pack
+5. Top half of control panel
-4. Shows the widget control panel
+6. Bottom half of control panel

+== Frequently Asked Questions ==

+1) Can you add [insert social media service] support?
+Yes I can.
+Just e-mail me at <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or leave a comment at http://www.idontlikethisgame.com/updates/social-media-widget/.

+2) Why aren't the animations working in Internet Explorer 6+?
+The only animation supported by Internet Explorer is Scale, and that only works reliably with Internet Explorer 8.
+Scale is also included in Combo.
+No other animations will work.
+This is because I do not want to use Javascript to animate my icons.
+All of these animations are using CSS3 styles.
+The animations work the best with Webkit based browsers such as Chrome and Safari, though Firefox is fully supported without transition animations.

+3) The icons aren't showing up - They are just showing the alt text!
+There is probably a compatibility issue with another plugin.
+These things happen.
+Because there are thousands of plugins from thousands of developers, all who which develop in completely different ways, there are going to be issues that arise from time-to-time.
+These are more prevalent, however, from plugins that make system-wide changes (such as SEO Packs).
+Try disabling, one at a time, the other plugins until you find that one that is breaking my widget.
+Then e-mail me and tell me which plugin it was.
+I will then try to fix it.
+Unless I know what plugin is breaking it, I won't be able to fix it, ya see?

+4) Something else isn't right!
+First - calm down.
+I'm happy to help you, and, if you ask those I've helped already, I don't mind providing individual service to people to get my widget working and looking right with your theme.
+If your theme is especially jacked up, I do do freelance work and would be happy to fix your entire theme for a fee.
+But back to the point, if something isn't working quite right on your site, INCLUDE A LINK.
+I can't help you with your site unless there is a link so I can see what's going on.
+Make sure my widget is enabled to.
+It gets old getting asked, "Why doesn't it look right on my site" and then finding that the comment-leaver left no link and if they did, my widget isn't even enabled on their site anymore.

 == Help ==

-For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag
+For help, you can send an e-mail to <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or get ahold of me via twitter at <a href="http://www.twitter.com/brianfreytag">@brianfreytag</a>

 == Changelog ==
+2.1 - Added support for Foursquare, Meetup, and Last.fm.
+Included option to select whether or not to open the links in a new tab (or browser window).
+Fixed a compatibility issue with Platinum SEO Pack - Thank you Niko!
+Updated FAQ.
+Updated installation section to include upgrading information and corrected plugin directory name.
+Split Widget control panel into two columns to reduce scrolling - It was getting really long as I added more features.

+2.0 - Added support for Vimeo and StumbleUpon.
+Added Fade In, Scale, Bounce, Combo animations.

+1.4 - Added support for Flickr and Delicious

+1.3.1 - Quick changes to make the Readme.txt standardized.

 1.3 - Added requested support for FriendFeed

 1.2.8 - Fixed an issue with widget not showing up on peoples' websites.
 There was an errant </form> in the code from when I attempted to use the form method of Paypal donate.
 Didn't delete this code and it borked the plugin.

 1.2.7 - Removed filter: alpha(opacity=x); from both the CSS and inline style (create initial transparency and hover to 100% opacity).
 This stops Internet Explorer from using opacity, but it also doesn't make the icons look terrible.
 If you have a problem with this, take it up with Microsoft.
 I'm not paid enough to hack around a crappy browser that can easily support png transparencies with little-to-no effort by the developers.
 All other browsers are unaffected.